Funded places ideal for people getting ready to launch their careers as well as to individuals seeking to enhance their employment progression

 WIT has won over €1m funding to offer 84 places on one-year full-time masters courses.
 There will be places on three masters programmes.
 These include: MBS Internationalisation, MBS Human Resource Management, and MBS Management.

-There will be 233 places on shorter ‘modular provision’ courses under the Government’s ‘July Stimulus’ initiative and the selection available at WIT include the Level 8 Certificate in Management Development, Governance and Ethics, and the Level 8 Certificate in Project Management.
+There will be 233 places on shorter ‘modular provision’ courses under the Government’s ‘July Stimulus’ initiative and the selection available at SETU include the Level 8 Certificate in Management Development, Governance and Ethics, and the Level 8 Certificate in Project Management.

 The institute is opening applications on 20 November 2020 to engineering, business and computing courses which will have a late January 2021 start.

 Adult learners will now be able to apply for a 90% or 100% subsidised place on the MSc in Innovative